emooreatx/FloppyRider/README.md

 On the other end of the adapter you have a 34-pin header for the PC standard floppy cable.
 The adapter is hard-wired for drive B as most PC floppy drives are.

+## External write protection

+A 6-pin 2x3 pin header is provided to be able to connect an external SPDT write protection switch.
+In case of __using the external write protection switch, the on-board switch has to be placed in the ON position and jumper JP1 has to be removed__.
+Then you can control the ON-OFF write protection status from the external switch.

+On the contrary, __if you are using the on-board write protection switch, the JP1 jumper has to be installed__.
+The jumper is not safety-critical though, as the effect of not installing it will be that the host controller will consider the write protection always disabled, but the drive will be write-protected anyway if the write protection switch is in the ON position.

 ## Schematics

-As currently working on the prototype unit.
+As currently working on the production units.
 Subject to further modification

 ![Diskette](./images/schematic.png)

 ## PCB

-Sample of how the actual PCB could be.
-Not validated in production examples.
+Sample image of the PCB from Kicad.

 ![Diskette](./images/pcb2.png)